marcuslau0903/19-Budget-tracker/README.md

 # 19 - Budget-Tracker

 ## Description
- This weeks assignment is to refactor code and to add an off-line feature to the Budget Tracker, which allows users to input withdrawel/deposit to the Application without internet connection.
+ This weeks assignment is to refactor code and to add an off-line feature to the Budget Tracker, which allows users to input withdrawel/deposit to the Application without internet connection - input will be added to transaction history when their connection is back online.

 ## Usage